MasalAlagoz/blender-designs/README.md

 # blender-designs
-This repository keeps the desings I have created with Blender
+This repository keeps the desings I have created using Blender